 “Why don’t you go over there and ask them if they’ll give it to you?”

-“If they can afford a fish tank, that must mean they have lots of money and if they have lots of money that girl must have her own car.
+“If they can afford a fish tank, that must mean they have lots of money and that girl must have her own car.
 I wonder what her name is.
-She sure is ugly.
-I’m sure she’d have an ugly-girl name like Agnes or Clarabelle.”
+I’m sure she’ll have an ugly-girl name like Mabel or Bertha.”

 “Now here comes a dresser with a big round mirror and a bed and some mattresses and a chest of drawers and—wait a minute!—here’s another bed and some more mattresses.
 The mattresses look brand new.
 They haven’t been peed on yet.
 Now they’re bringing out a couple of big upholstered chairs and some more boxes and—oh, my gosh!—here’s another bed and another set of mattresses.
 How many beds do they have, anyway?”

 “Your interest in their beds is a little disturbing.”

 “Now, what do you suppose that thing is?
 It looks like a big square washing machine.”

 “I have natural curiosity.
 I want to know what’s going on around me.
 Oh, wait a minute!
 The girl is standing on the sidewalk looking up at the roof with her hands on her hips.
 She just pulled her underpants out of her crack.
 That’s the kind of thing people do when they think nobody’s looking at them.
 Come and take a look!”

 “I don’t want to see any ugly girl messing with her crack or anybody else’s,” Zane said, but he put the magazine aside and stood up from the sofa and went over to the window.
 He took the binoculars from Carmen and adjusted them to his own eyes.